dancinnamon-okta/secured-fhir-proxy/README.md

 `docker compose up`

 At this point, you should be able to access all services.

+Localhost ports used by Docker:
+* http://localhost:9091 - unsecured FHIR service for testing/debugging purposes.
+* http://localhost:9090/localdockerdemo - secured FHIR service that uses OAuth2 + FGA for securing access to FHIR resources.
+* http://localhost:3000/playground - OpenFGA Playground - this is where you can look at your FGA model, and maintain relationships.

 ### Step 4 (as desired) - Populate sample patient data
 As an optional step, a temporary container has been included that can be used to generate 100 patient's worth synthea data, and insert it into the included FHIR service.